jspecify/jspecify/docs/tsttcpw.rst

    In both cases, we specify a bound that does not exist in the source or bytecode, deviating from the JLS.
-Because the base type of the bound is ``Object``, this should produce no user-visible differences except to tools that implement jspecify nullness analysis.
+Because the base type of the bound is ``Object``, this should produce no user-visible differences except to tools that implement JSpecify nullness analysis.

 Whenever a JLS rule refers specifically to ``<?>``, disregard it, and instead apply the rules for ``<? extends T>``, where ``T`` has a base